tHE aRTFUL FACILITATOR

 -

-Those who are serious about gathering people together in collaboration, including:
+Those who are serious about gathering people together in collaboration:

 -